-On 4 May 2018, the Company issued second Eurobonds (ISIN: XS1816296062) with a total face value of EUR 250 million, maturity of 6 years and a fixed coupon of 4.5% p.a.
+On 4 May 2018, the Company issued second Eurobonds (ISIN: XS1816296062) with a total face value of EUR 250 million, maturity of 6 years and a fixed coupon of 4.5% p.a. payable annually on 4 May each year.
 The bonds have been admitted to trading on the unregulated market of the Irish Stock Exchange (Euronext Dublin).
-The issue price of the bonds 100% of nominal value.
+The issue price of these bonds was 100% of their nominal value.
 The effective interest rate was calculated at 4.74%.
-The carrying value of these bonds as at 31 March 2022 was EUR 259,070 thousand (EUR 256,145 thousand as at 31 December 2021).
+The carrying value of these bonds as at 31 March 2023 was EUR 259,609 thousand (EUR 256,677 thousand as at 31 December 2022).
 The bonds carry no pre-emption or exchange rights.
 The bonds are freely tradeable, and their transferability is not limited.
 The Company has the right to repay the bonds before their scheduled maturity date.
-The guarantors of this bond are EPV, EPG, EPGG and RH.
+The guarantors of these bonds are EPV, EPG, EPGG and RH.
 The terms and conditions of the bonds (including a detailed description of all covenants) are available at the registered office of the Company and on its website (www.energo-pro.com/en/pro-investory).
+The Company continuously reviews its funding and maturity profile and monitors the debt capital markets to ensure that it is well positioned for any refinancing opportunities, including for its 4.5% Notes due 2024.

-(ii) DSK Bank EAD (EPV)
+(ii) KBC Bank Bulgaria EAD (former Raiffeisenbank EAD) (EPV)